DouglasUrner/CS-Pathway/README.md

 In addition to the Internship experiences there as a WBL support class to further develop skills and share experiences.

+### In-School Option

+Organized around a "school based enterprise" - a social impact game development studio.
+The work of the studio is designed to support students who are not ready for, or able to find, internship opportunities.

 ### Supporting Classes